-- 4.2.1 Strengthen local wetlands protection regulations and review procedures.
-The Alliance will continue to review existing wetlands protection regulations in the Alliance communities and, where advisable, work with conservation agents and commissions to strengthen regulations in the following areas: - Develop guidelines to promote application of the state regulatory standard of "no adverse effect" for wetland resources in the ACEC.
-These guidelines could include - a recommendation to treat the ACEC as a resource area; - a goal of no loss of wetlands within the study area, which would apply to the direct loss of wetlands through filling or encroachment, as well as the loss of functionality due to cumulative impacts from adjacent uses or activities; - recommendations to limit impacts resulting from projects within the ACEC granted limited project status under state wetland protection regulations; - measures to ensure consistent and documented application of MassDEP wetlands delineation guidelines, and allowance for periodic review and revisions to boundaries as needed; - A 2:1 mitigation ratio for encroachment within the 50-foot buffer zone to the wetland resource area in an ACEC (currently there is no MassDEP requirement); - Develop performance standards for activities within the area of jurisdiction, including the potential for establishing no build and/or limited activity zones. - Support adoption of a Flood Plain Bylaw in towns where one does not exist, and review existing flood plain bylaws for consistency and comprehensiveness;
+4.2.1 Strengthen local wetlands protection regulations and review procedures.
+The Alliance will continue to review existing wetlands protection regulations in the Alliance communities and, where advisable, work with conservation agents and commissions to strengthen regulations in the following areas:

+- Develop guidelines to promote application of the state regulatory standard of "no adverse effect" for wetland resources in the ACEC.
+These guidelines could include - A recommendation to treat the ACEC as a resource area; - A goal of no loss of wetlands within the study area, which would apply to the direct loss of wetlands through filling or encroachment, as well as the loss of functionality due to cumulative impacts from adjacent uses or activities; - Recommendations to limit impacts resulting from projects within the ACEC that are granted limited project status under state wetland protection regulations; - Define project feasibility as not being based on cost savings to the property owner; - Measures to ensure consistent and documented application of MassDEP wetlands delineation guidelines, and allowance for periodic review and revisions to boundaries as needed; - A 2:1 mitigation ratio for encroachment within the 50-foot buffer zone to the wetland resource area in an ACEC (currently there is no MassDEP requirement);

-- Support policies to limit landscaped coverage and develop best management practices for land clearance that address the issue of clear cutting (see recommendation 3.6.3); - Disseminate best management practices and performance standards for landscaping and restoration of lawn areas; - Promote use of Guidelines for Planting Within the 100 Foot Buffer developed by the Barnstable County Cooperative Extension Service, for re-vegetation and restoration of vegetation within the 100-foot buffer; - Support legislative amendments to allow conservation commissions to levy more meaningful fines for significant violations of clear-cutting or of orders of conditions; and - Develop a definition of Inland Bank as the first observable break above mean annual high water.
+- Develop performance standards for activities within the area of jurisdiction, including the potential for establishing no build and/or limited activity zones. - Support adoption of a Flood Plain Bylaw in towns where one does not exist, and review existing flood plain bylaws for consistency and comprehensiveness; - Support policies to limit landscaped coverage and develop best management practices for land clearance that address the issue of clear cutting (see recommendation 3.6.3); - Disseminate best management practices and performance standards for landscaping and restoration of lawn areas; - Promote use of Guidelines for Planting Within the 100 Foot Buffer developed by the Barnstable County Cooperative Extension Service, for re-vegetation and restoration of vegetation within the 100-foot buffer; - Support legislative amendments to allow conservation commissions to levy more meaningful fines for significant violations of clear-cutting or of orders of conditions; and - Develop a definition of Inland Bank as the first observable break above mean annual high water.